samueleaton/screwy/README.md

 Hotkey combinations are configurable in the ` .nsgrc ` file.
 These allow you to trigger any npm scripts without needing to even click on the button or even being focused on the GUI window.

-I repeat, you can have the GUI window minimized and the hotkeys will still trigger button clicks, and output will be sent visible in the terminal.
+Again, you can have the GUI window minimized and the hotkeys will still trigger button clicks, and output will be sent to the terminal.

 Hotkeys are defined in the ` .nsgrc ` file.
 They require the name of the npm script as the key and the hotkey combination as the value.
 Here is an example:
 ```